kiwi0fruit/jats/README.md

 ## 1. Jung-Augustinavichiute-Talanov cognitive functions

 But there are some differences between definitions of **cognitive functions** in MBTI and in *Jung-Augustinavichiute-Talanov Socionics* (JATS).
-Actually my understanding of Talanov's ideas is a outdated. **JAT cognitive functions** roughly speaking are the ways of perception and judging (thinking):
+Actually my understanding of Talanov's ideas is a outdated. **JAT cognitive functions** roughly speaking are the ways of perception, judging aka thinking:

 - Additional **function attitude**:
     - [**Introverted** functions (**I**)].
 Introverted, passed through oneself, passive, restoring, energy saving functions vs.